GDQuest/website/content/tutorial/godot/2d/top-down-movement/index.md

 	_velocity = move_and_slide(_velocity)
 ```

-You can use a steering behavior not only to smoothly arrive to a target point but also to accelerate and decelerate gradually.
-These behaviors are commonly used for AI but also in arcade racing games, and much more.
+You can use a steering behavior to arrive at a target point smoothly and accelerate and decelerate gradually.

+These behaviors are commonly used for AI but also in arcade racing games and much more.

 To learn more about steering behaviors, check out our [free intro to steering behaviors in Godot]({{< ref "tutorial/godot/2d/intro-to-steering-behaviors/_index.md" >}}).

 ## Bonus: loading different scenes with a keyboard shortcut

 In the open-source demo we prepared for you, you can load different mini-game scenes by pressing <kbd>1</kbd>, <kbd>2</kbd>, or <kbd>3</kbd> on your keyboard.
 Here's how we achieved that, as a bonus.

 There are three scenes to test all the movements with a similar structure but changing the player node.
-These scenes are composed of an instantiated scene (_Level1_) with some obstacles, a _Sprite_ for the level background and a _StaticBody2D_ to set the limits of the level.
+These scenes are composed of an instantiated scene (_Level1_) with some obstacles, a _Sprite_ for the level background, and a _StaticBody2D_ to set the limits of the level.

 They have another instantiated scene (_SceneIndicator_) to show a title with the name of the movement we are testing.

 ![Scene structure for testing the movements](images/general_scene_nodes.png)